 Due to advancing dental research and technology, sedation dentistry has been at the forefront of treatments that we can do to lessen or even prevent gagging during a dental procedure.
 Here are some of them:

-- Nitrous Oxide- this can be used for light gagging.
+- Inhalation Sedation- this can be used for light gagging.
 It works really well with an anesthetic spray like the ones that you can buy over-the-counter.
 It helps reduce anxiety thus lessens the gagging.
 Using this is like treating strep throat with a topical spray.

 - IV Sedation- this can be used for severe gag-reflex.
 There are multiple levels and what’s great about it is dentists can control the time you are under sedation.
 The patient’s come in and out of it smoothly.
 So if you have any anxiety and you feel like you’re going to throw up when you go to the dentist, IV sedation is the solution for you.